 Why am I choosing to post this? (assuming I grow the ovaries to do it.)
 I think there are a million reasons, but one is that I am finally following that knot in my stomach.
 The knot that has been nagging me for over 3 years.
 I didn’t listen to it the first time it tried to warn me NOT to cut.
 Now the knot is telling me that I need to tell me story so maybe another boy won’t have to get strapped to that baby shaped table.

 A few years ago I stopped following a few Twitter users because every time they tweeted about MGM (Male Genital Mutilation) it disgusted me.
 It angered me that they would broadcast those messages and images.
 I was still clinging to a notion that what I had done was OK and a valid choice for many parents.
 I scoffed at those “intactivists” and convinced myself that they needed to find a new cause.
-In reality, those blog posts and tweets were just reminding me that I was a part of MGM.
-As hurtful as that term is to even type, let alone speak outloud, it is true.
+In reality, those blog posts and tweets were just reminding me that I had done something that couldn’t be taken back.

 I’m not trying to make anyone feel guilty.
 We all make mistakes; some are just harder to live with than others.
 The decision to circumcise my son weighs on me every. single. day.
 Each time I see him nude I am faced with what I did to him.
 Over time the guilt has only increased as I learn more and more about the ramifications of being cut and what this might mean to him as an adult.